vanderschaarlab/Data-SUITE/README.md

 ## Installation
 1. Clone the repository
-2. Create a new virtual environment with Python 3.7. e.g:
+2. Create a new virtual environment with Python 3.7, 3.8 or 3.9. e.g:
 ```shell
     virtualenv ds_env
 ```